scheidelg/deskbackup/pages/tech_editing/markdown_rules.md

 Particuarly for any content that might be printed - as opposed to only being read in a web browser - make sure to provide the URL as text.

+## Open External Content in New Windows or Tabs

+It bugs me when I'm a web page with "step-by-step" instructions includes a link to external content, and clicking on the link renders that external content in the same tab -- meaning that the instructions are now replaced with the new content.

+In those cases, make sure to format the link so the content opens in a a new tab and/or window.
+See [Activating Links in New Windows]( /pages/tech_editing/markdown_notes.md#Activating_Links_in_New_Windows).

 ## Citing References

-Related to dispalying URLs for external links...
 When referencing external content include a superscript citation in the format of:

 &nbsp;&nbsp;&nbsp;&nbsp;This is some cited text.<sup>\[1\]</sup>